aphp/edsnlp/docs/pipelines/trainable/ner.md

 The model performs token classification using the BIOUL (Begin, Inside, Outside, Unary, Last) tagging scheme.
-To extract overlapping entities, each label has its own tag sequence, so the model predicts
-$n_{labels}$ sequences of O, I, B, L, U tags.
+To extract overlapping entities, each label has its own tag sequence, so the model predicts `n_labels` sequences of O, I, B, L, U tags.
 The architecture is displayed in the figure below.

 To enforce the tagging scheme, (ex: I cannot follow O but only B, ...), we use a stack of CRF (Conditional Random Fields) layers, one per label during both training and prediction.